minjunp/ReSQL/README.md

 - SPIDER Dataset: [https://yale-lily.github.io/spider](https://yale-lily.github.io/spider)
 - Built with Hugging Face Transformers

-## Contact

-For questions or issues, please:
-- Open an issue on GitHub
-- Contact: [your-email@example.com]

 ---

 **Note**: This repository is associated with our LREC 2026 submission.
 Pre-generated datasets are ready for immediate use in your Text-to-SQL research.